jala-dx/Logging/README.md

 # Security

-# Reliability with failure cases and mitigation
+# Reliability with failure cases and mitigation.